Adopted 16 August 2016; Effective 11 October 2016;

 Section 8.
 Only Fellows shall be eligible to hold the offices of President and President-Elect, to take part in the election of Fellows, including Honorary Fellows, and to make final decisions regarding amendments to the Articles of Incorporation and Bylaws.
 Fellows and Elective Members shall be eligible to hold the office of Secretary and to be Elective Councilors.
+Only Members who are currently enrolled students may be elected to the office of Elective Student Councilor, although they may continue to hold their positions after graduation.
 All Members shall be eligible to hold the office of Treasurer.

 Article III.
 Of Meetings

 Section 1.
 Stated Meetings of the Society shall be held annually (in person or virtually), at such time and place as the Society may determine.
 The time and place for any Stated Meeting, appointed by the Society, may if necessary be changed by an affirmative vote of at least two-thirds of the voting members of Council.
 Special meetings of the Society shall be called by the Council as occasion may require.
 The Secretary shall give notice to all members, not less than ten days prior to a special meeting, of the place, time, and purpose of the special meeting.

 Section 3.
-In meetings of the Council, a quorum shall consist of not less than one-half of the currently serving officers and Elective Councilors.
+In meetings of the Council, a quorum shall consist of not less than one-half of the currently serving officers, Elective Councilors, and Elective Student Councilors.
 The affirmative vote of a majority of the members of Council participating in a meeting at which a quorum is present shall be necessary for the adoption of any matter voted on, unless a greater proportion is required by law, the Articles of Incorporation, or these Bylaws.

 Section 4.
 Meetings of the Council may be opened to the general membership at the discretion of the currently serving Council.
 Notice of an open Council meeting will be provided to the membership prior to that meeting.